se-edu/se-book/testing/testingTypes/systemTesting/what/text.md

 </box>

-**System testing includes testing against non-functional requirements too.** Here are some examples.
+**System testing includes testing against non-functional requirements too.** Here are some examples:

 * _Performance testing_ –  to ensure the system responds quickly.
 * _Load testing_ (also called _stress testing_ or _scalability testing_) – to ensure the system can work under heavy load.